gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

     fViewMatrix = m4.scale(fViewMatrix, scale[0], scale[1], scale[2]);
     fViewMatrix = m4.translate(fViewMatrix, -50, -75, 0);

-Then finally we we multiply in the projectionMatrix when setting our uniform value.
+Then finally we multiply in the projectionMatrix when setting our uniform value.

     fUniforms.u_matrix = m4.multiply(projectionMatrix, fViewMatrix);